6 Best Japanese YouTube Channels

 Top 6 YouTubers in Japan

 Nowadays thanks to new technologies the world is much more connected.
-You can have all type of information from almost any country even if you live on the other side of the planet.
-If you’re thinking to live in another country, or take a trip, you can find a lot of information available online on travel blogs, Instagram, etc.
+You can have all types of information from almost any country even if you live on the other side of the planet.
+If you’re thinking to live in another country or take a trip, you can find a lot of information available online on travel blogs, Instagram, etc.

 But it’s not necessarily only for people who want to live or travel.
 Thanks to the Internet it’s also easier to bring different cultures closer.
 For example, if you like Japan and want to know more about the country’s culture and history, there are many people offering diverse quality content about Japan.
 Lately, one of the most successful platforms for sharing content, especially among young people, is YouTube.
 There are people who prefer to see and hear the information in a video, instead of reading it in a blog, for example.
 Also, the video format certainly allows the content to become more entertaining and enjoyable, and helps show what you’re talking about.
 For example, writing a recipe and explaining how to do it is not the same as showing it in a video.
 Or in the case of Japan, Youtube videos it’s a way to transport people with you for a few minutes to Japan.